Frequently asked questions

-We wish to improve the state of public discourse on natural-resource topics relevant to BC.
-We seek to base arguments in fact and respectful dialogue, distinguishing between vested interests and broad interests, and engaging in a manner that seeks resolution, not endless confrontation.
+We wish to improve the state of public discourse on natural resource topics relevant to BC and all Canadians.
+We root our discussion in facts and respect, distinguishing between vested interests and the public interest, and engaging in a manner that seeks resolution, not confrontation.

 Broadly speaking, what we do divides into three categories:

 - Building networks of engaged people who support our goals

 Resource Works is committed to transparency.
 At our launch news conference in April 2014, Resource Works publicly acknowledged the financial support of the Business Council of British Columbia and thanked the organization for this support.
 Without it, the fresh new perspective that Resource Works has created through its independent work would not be possible.